-New Just Ask’s new initiative could help change the landscape of home care
+Just Ask’s carer initiative may help change the landscape of home care

-Just Ask Care and Support has introduced an exciting new initiative that will financially benefit its team of support workers as well as providing free companionship visits for their vulnerable and lonely service users.
+Just Ask Care and Support has introduced an exciting initiative that will financially benefit its team of carers as well as providing free companionship visits for their vulnerable and lonely service users.

 It is widely recognised that the care sector is currently in crisis and one of its biggest problems is staff retention, largely because many employees feel undervalued and are not paid proportionally to the responsibilities that they have.
-However, we have introduced an exciting new initiative that we hope will have a positive effect on the care sector.
+However, Just Ask has introduced an exciting initiative that is hoped will have a positive effect on the care sector.

 This is how it works:

-1. Just Ask now pay their care support workers on a salaried basis This is a huge benefit for them as it guarantees a regular income and stability, rather than a changeable wage principally caused by cancellation of services.
-Their support workers also have the opportunity to earn more than their salaried figure by picking-up extra hours if they want to.
+1. Just Ask pay their carers on a salaried basis This is a huge benefit for them as it guarantees a regular income and stability, rather than a changeable wage principally caused by cancellation of services.
+Their care workers also have the opportunity to earn more than their salaried figure by picking-up extra hours if they want to.

-Having staff that are salaried is different to many other home care providers who only pay their staff for the hours spent with clients.
-Sadly, the time spent travelling between Service Users is often paid at a minimal rate, or in some cases, not paid at all.
+Having carers that are salaried is different to many other home care providers who only pay their staff for the hours spent with clients.
+Sadly, the time spent travelling between service users is often paid at a minimal rate, or in some cases, not paid at all.

 Should a service user cancel a visit, Just Ask’s care team are still paid for the time where a gap appears in their rota.
 However, this time won’t be wasted as it allows for the most exciting element of the new initiative to take place:

-2. The second element means that should there be a cancellation and, consequently, a gap appears in the support worker’s rota; Just Ask will schedule a companionship visit for the support worker to spend time with one of the company’s vulnerable/lonely service users.
+2. The second element means that should there be a cancellation and, consequently, a gap appears in the support worker’s rota; Just Ask schedules a companionship visit for the carer to spend time with one of the company’s vulnerable/lonely service users.

-The support worker will be paid for this time in their salary, but the person that they visit will not be charged.
+The carers are paid for this time in their salary, but the person that they visit will not be charged.

-Steve continues; “I hope that by leading the way and introducing this revolutionary scheme, we will do our bit in encouraging significant changes to the landscape of home care for both support workers and service users".
+Steve continues; “I hope that by leading the way with this revolutionary scheme, we will do our bit in encouraging significant changes to the landscape of home care for both carers and service users".

 Areas that we provide services to: